 Guiding the activities of the local contributors and the many volunteers involved in the Series is the executive committee of the College World Series of Omaha, Inc., board.
 This group of dedicated individuals meets each month to develop policies and plans that assure the success and growth of each year’s Series.

 It has been our pleasure to host the CWS since 1950, and we take great pride in hosting it.
-A lot of hard work, dedication and commitment of many volunteers, local business contributors and the city has built the College World Series from its humble beginnings to the enjoyable event it is today.
+Hard work, dedication, and commitment from our many volunteers, local business contributors, and city have built the College World Series from its humble beginnings to the enjoyable event it is today.

 Continued fan support of the College World Series has made the event a very special place for teams that have had the opportunity to compete for the Division I Men’s Baseball National Championship.